-For many of our readers Daisuke Ono is part of the iconic seiyuu royalty.
+Daisuke Ono is seiyuu royalty.
 He’s one of the most talented and most sought-after seiyuu in the industry with an impressive repertoire that counts with more than 200 credits.

-But OnoD is not only a successful voice actor, he’s also a talented singer with a 10 year career under his belt as a solo artist, major hit units, several important dubbing roles.
-Dubbing, radio, games, theater, music, OnoD is virtually everywhere, and in every single place he’s shown what he’s capable of: memorable performances.
+But OnoD is not only a successful voice actor, he’s also a talented singer with a 15-year career under his belt as a solo artist, major hit units, several important dubbing roles.
+Dubbing, radio, games, theater, music, OnoD is virtually everywhere, and in every single place, he’s shown what he’s capable of memorable performances.

-We take some time to dive into Daisuke Ono, the eternal “handsome” seiyuu, an entertainer at heart.
+We take some time to dive into Daisuke Ono, the original “handsome” seiyuu, an entertainer at heart.

 KANJI: 小野 大輔